800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 Oh, yeah.

-Well, in that case, Obama kind of embarrassed them because they wanted him to act tough and he did, and then he backed off and he left them out to dry, the red line business.
+Well, in that case, Obama kind of embarrassed them because they wanted him to act tough, and he did, and then he backed off and he left them out to dry, the red line business.

-Um so yeah, that that might be one example.
+So, yeah, that might be one example.

 My gosh, this is just so great.